Bureau of Consular Affairs: Office of Overseas Citizen Services

 To assist the traveling public, the bureau issues country specific information, travel warnings, and travel alerts concerning conditions in countries where Americans may be planning to visit or reside.
-The Bureau also maintains the volunteer Warden Program, designed to help protect and inform US citizens in host nations.
+The bureau also maintains the volunteer Warden Program, designed to help protect and inform US citizens in host nations.

-Office of Policy Coordination & Public Affairs
+Office of Policy Coordination and Public Affairs

-Articulates the Bureau's policy through media relations, public outreach, Congressional liaison, and strategic planning.
+Articulates the bureau's policy through media relations, public outreach, congressional liaison, and strategic planning.

 Office of Passport Services

-Issues U.S. Passports to American citizens.
+Issues passports to American citizens.
 Over 119 million valid U.S. passports are currently in circulation.
 13.5 million passports and passport cards were issued in fiscal year 2013.

-Since June 1, 2009, all American travelers entering the United States, including at land borders or air/sea ports of entry, are required to show proof of citizenship, which can include the passport book or passport card.
+Since June 1, 2009, all American travelers entering the United States, including at land borders or air/sea ports of entry, are required to show proof of citizenship, which can include a passport book or passport card.

-The Deputy Assistant Secretary of State for Passport Services is Matthew Pierce, a long-time public servant.
+The deputy assistant secretary of state for passport services is Matthew Pierce, a long-time public servant.

-Passports may be issued domestically in the US as well as by US embassies or consulates abroad.
-In 2006, the Bureau began the widespread issuance of Electronic Passports or "e-passports."
+Passports may be issued domestically as well as by US embassies or consulates abroad.
+In 2006, the bureau began the widespread issuance of electronic passports or "e-passports."

 Visas Services Office

-Following regulations established by Congress in the Immigration and Nationality Act (INA), consular officers overseas under the guidance of the Bureau's Office of Visa Services are responsible for issuing all non-immigrant and immigrant visas.
+Following regulations established by Congress in the Immigration and Nationality Act (INA), consular officers overseas under the guidance of the bureau's Office of Visa Services are responsible for issuing all non-immigrant and immigrant visas.
 (Over 7.75 million non-immigrant visa and approximately 744,000 immigrant visa cases were processed in fiscal year 2006.)

 The Bureau of Consular Affairs also administers the provisions of the INA as they relate to the Department of State in coordination with United States Citizenship and Immigration Services and U.S. Immigration and Customs Enforcement within the United States Department of Homeland Security.